Average Cost of Car Insurance in North Carolina

 Severe Weather and Flooding Risks

 The state faces weather-related risks from hurricanes, flooding and severe storms.
 Very few residents hold flood insurance, with fewer than 1% of Asheville residents having flood coverage despite recent catastrophic flooding.
-This creates substantial uninsured losses and demonstrates the gap between weather risks and insurance coverage.
+This creates substantial uninsured losses and shows the gap between weather risks and insurance coverage.

 handcuffs2 icon